uniwebcms/framework/blog/01-introduction.md

 Here's what development looks like:

-**Preprocessed content.** You don't parse markdown.
+**Preprocessed content.** You don't parse content.
 The runtime does that before your component sees anything.
 You receive a structured content object—headings organized into sections, paragraphs as arrays, images with metadata, lists with structure.
 You render it.

 **Mostly standard React.** Only components exposed to content creators need special interfaces and schemas.
 Everything else is regular React—internal components, utilities, whatever you need.
 Import any packages.
 Use any patterns.
 The Framework defines the boundary where components meet content.
 Inside that boundary, it's your code.